ARM-software/psa-api/doc/crypto/appendix/encodings.rst

 .. rationale::

-    The values for the algorithm categories are chosen to support the composition of key agreement and key derivation algorithms.
+    The values for the algorithm categories are chosen to support the composition of key-agreement and key derivation algorithms.

-    The only categories that can combine in a bitwise OR into a valid key agreement algorithm identifier are key derivation (``0x08``) and key agreement (``0x09``).
-This reduces the risk of a programming error resulting in the combination of other algorithm types using `PSA_ALG_KEY_AGREEMENT()` and ending up with a valid algorithm identifier that can be used in a key agreement operation.
+    The only categories that can combine in a bitwise OR into a valid key-agreement algorithm identifier are key derivation (``0x08``) and key agreement (``0x09``).
+This reduces the risk of a programming error resulting in the combination of other algorithm types using `PSA_ALG_KEY_AGREEMENT()` and ending up with a valid algorithm identifier that can be used in a key-agreement operation.

 .. _hash-encoding: